Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Get the Sales Capacity Model for Top-Line Planning

-Magic Number Greater than 0.75
+What it Means When Your Magic Number Greater Than 0.75

 A magic number over 0.75 should give you the green light to build out the sales and marketing strategy and functions.
 You reach this level when you’ve proven product-market fit and acceptable CAC payback periods.
 At this stage, you’ve likely trimmed your monthly payback number to a reasonable level and can handle increasing marketing spend in areas like content marketing, digital advertising, and SEO.
 While a magic number of 1.0 may be ideal, you should feel comfortable after exceeding the 0.75 benchmark.